siddharthi865/reactjs-interview-questions-and-answers/set-12/README.md

 ## Question 1.
 How do you handle click events on dynamically created elements?

+## Question 2.
+How do you handle multiple input fields with one onChange handler?

+## Question 3.
+How do you use `map()` to render components in JSX?

+## Question 4.
+How do you conditionally render `null` in React?

+## Question 5.
+How do you prevent re-rendering when props haven't changed?

+## Question 6.
+What are the rules of JSX syntax?

+## Question 7.
+How do you render components conditionally without using ternary operators?

+## Question 8.
+How do you pass an event argument to a handler function?

+## Question 9.
+How do you implement a simple counter using state?

+## Question 10.
+How do you render default content when a prop is missing?

 ## Question 11.
 How do you use logical AND (`&&`) for conditional rendering?

 ## Question 12.
 How do you implement simple form validation in React?